 Represented NAACP Image Award winner Morris Taylor “Buddy” Sheffield in a breach of contract lawsuit against defendant ABC Cable Networks Group concerning the creation of the hit television show Hannah Montana.
 After winning an appeal, monetary sanctions and a court order directing the defendant to produce detailed financial discovery regarding the television show, we obtained a favorable settlement less than four weeks before trial.

-- Spitfire Studios, Inc., v.
+- Spitfire Studios, Inc. v.
 Spitfire Pictures LLC

 Represented a film studio against a much larger production company and its affiliates for violation of the studio’s trademark rights.
 After aggressively pursuing discovery and early motion practice, we negotiated a favorable confidential settlement.
 The studio continues to use its marks, while the defendant was required to alter its infringing marks.